Midhun-live/Websense-Search-Server/README.md

 # Features

- - Awesome Readme Templates
- - Awesome README
- - How to write a Good readme
  - Fetches the content of a URL and parses it.
  - Supports searching for specific text or queries within a webpage.
  - Uses BERT-based embeddings (DistilBERT) to compute semantic